taranis-ai/taranis.ai/content/en/docs/admin/publishers.md

     * EMAIL_RECIPIENT*: Email address of the recipient for message envelope.
 It is possible to use only one email recipient.
     * EMAIL_SUBJECT: Subject of the email.

 _Note: The EMAIL_SENDER and EMAIL_RECIPIENT parameters are used to construct the message envelope used by the transport agents.
-Message headers are not modified be these parameters in any way._
+Message headers are not modified by these parameters in any way._

 _Required fields are marked with a *._